-Your weekly weather report
+Your Weekly Weather Report

 Surf Report

-A 5- to 7-foot northwesterly, 310-degree, deep-water swell, with an 8- to 12-second period, is forecast along our coastline Sunday into Wednesday.
+A 4- to 6-foot west-northwesterly, 285-degree, deep-water swell, with a 5- to 11-second period, is forecast along our coastline Sunday into Thursday.

-Combined with the northwesterly swell will be 4- to 6-foot southerly, 195-degree, shallow-water seas, with a 4- to 7-second period, Monday through Wednesday.
+Combined with that swell will be 2- to 4-foot southerly, 185-degree, shallow-water seas through the same period.
+Increasing southerly seas are forecast Friday into the weekend.

+A high-energy westerly swell may arrive along our coastline March 22 through 26.

 This Week’s PG&E Safety Tip